OmerYesilkaya/retail-dashboard-challenge/README.md

-## Rototip Inventory Management - Real World Case
+## Retail Inventory Management - Real World Case

 ### Getting Started
 Follow the steps below to clone and run the application: